danielplohmann/mcrit/README.md

 in IDA.

+### Reference Data

+In July 2023, we started populating a [Github repository](https://github.com/danielplohmann/mcrit-data) which contains ready-to-use reference data for common compilers and libraries.

 ## Version History
  * 2023-06-02 v1.0.6: IDA plugin can now task matching jobs, show their results and batch import labels.
 Harmonization of MatchingResult.